taimurmshah/personal-metrics/docs/progress-log-v1.md

 *   [ ] Perform UI testing on target iOS versions/devices.
 *   [ ] Monitor `Vercel` logs and `Supabase` usage.
 *   [ ] Prepare for App Store submission (icons, descriptions, etc. - may be post-MVP).
+*   [x] Implement utility function to format seconds to HH:MM:SS string - Ref: FR7 (updated)
+    *   **Problem:** The timer display in `src/components/Timer.tsx` used a local `formatTime` function that showed `MM:SS` for durations less than an hour, but FR7 requires `HH:MM:SS` always.
+        *   **Attempt 1:** Identified that `src/utils/timeFormatter.ts` contains `formatSecondsToHHMMSS` which correctly formats to `HH:MM:SS`.
+        *   **Solution:** Modified `src/components/Timer.tsx` to remove its local `formatTime` function and instead import and use `formatSecondsToHHMMSS` (aliased as `formatTime`) from `../frontend/MeditationApp/src/utils/timeFormatter.ts`.
+This ensures the timer display consistently adheres to the `HH:MM:SS` format as required.
+*   [x] Update Timer UI component to use HH:MM:SS formatting function for the running timer display - Ref: FR7 (updated)
+    *   **Problem:** The timer display in `src/components/Timer.tsx` used a local `formatTime` function that showed `MM:SS` for durations less than an hour, but FR7 requires `HH:MM:SS` always.
+        *   **Attempt 1:** Identified that `frontend/MeditationApp/src/utils/timeFormatter.ts` contains `formatSecondsToHHMMSS` which correctly formats to `HH:MM:SS`.
+        *   **Solution:** Modified `src/components/Timer.tsx` to remove its local `formatTime` function and instead import and use `formatSecondsToHHMMSS` (aliased as `formatTime`).
+Initially, the import path was `../frontend/MeditationApp/src/utils/timeFormatter.ts`.
+    *   **Problem:** Metro bundler failed with `Error: Unable to resolve module ../../src/components/Timer from .../frontend/MeditationApp/src/screens/TimerScreen.tsx`.
+        *   **Attempt 1:** Analyzed import path in `TimerScreen.tsx`.
+It was `../../src/components/Timer`.
+        *   **Solution:** Corrected the import path in `frontend/MeditationApp/src/screens/TimerScreen.tsx` to `../../../../src/components/Timer` to accurately navigate from `frontend/MeditationApp/src/screens/` to the project root's `src/components/` directory.
+    *   **Problem:** Metro bundler failed with `Error: Unable to resolve module ../frontend/MeditationApp/src/utils/timeFormatter from .../src/components/Timer.tsx`.
+        *   **Attempt 1:** Analyzed import path in `Timer.tsx`.
+It was `../frontend/MeditationApp/src/utils/timeFormatter` (from previous step).
+        *   **Solution:** Corrected the import path in `src/components/Timer.tsx` to `../../frontend/MeditationApp/src/utils/timeFormatter` to accurately navigate from `src/components/` up to the project root, then into `frontend/MeditationApp/src/utils/`.
+*   [x] Elicit and define specific UI styling requirements from user for Timer screen (buttons, timer display, overall layout) - Ref: FR12.1 (new)
+    *   **Problem:** Needed concrete visual guidance for the Timer screen to ensure design matches user expectations.
+        *   **Attempt 1:** Asked the user for specific colours, fonts, and layout details.
+        *   **Solution:** User provided a reference mock-up (sunrise gradient background with star field, large centred timer text, and a glowing circular "Start" button).
+Adopted this as the definitive styling guideline.
+*   [x] Implement UI styling for Timer screen components based on defined requirements - Ref: FR12.1 (new)
+    *   **Problem:** Existing `TimerScreen` and `Timer` components used default `View`/`Button` styling, not matching the new mock-up.
+        *   **Attempt 1:** Considered adding `react-native-linear-gradient` for radial gradients but avoided extra native dependencies for now.
+        *   **Attempt 2:** Implemented a reusable `GlowButton` component using nested `View` elements, warm golden background colour, and shadow/elevation to simulate the glowing ring effect.
+        *   **Attempt 3:** Updated `Timer` component to replace `react-native` `Button`s with `GlowButton`s and adjusted font sizes/colours.
+        *   **Attempt 4:** Reworked `TimerScreen` to use `ImageBackground` with `src/screens/assets/timer_bg.png` placeholder, centring content and applying white text for contrast.
+        *   **Solution:** Styling now closely mirrors the provided mock-up; further refinements (e.g., exact gradient image asset and fine-tuned colours) can be handled by replacing the placeholder image or tweaking `GlowButton` colours.

 ## 4. Local Testing Tasks